Secretary of State

 HOW IT WORKS:

 A BAIID is a breath alcohol analyzer, with computer logic and an internal memory.
 It connects with a motor vehicle's ignition and other control systems.
 The BAIID measures the driver's bodily alcohol content [BAC], and keeps the vehicle from starting if the BAC is .025 or higher.
+Effective June 6, 2016, the BAIID must include a camera capable of recording a digital image of the individual providing the sample.
 The device will also ask for random retests while the person is driving [rolling retests].

 If the BAIID records 3 start-up test failures in a monitoring period, or 1 rolling retest failure, or if it detects tampering, the vehicle must be taken to a service center immediately.
 If that service is not done, the BAIID will go into a "lock-out" mode, and the vehicle cannot be operated.